starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

 We do not recommend 👎 LTS distros. *LTS releases and out of date distros are likely to cause many headaches.* LTS ≠ stable.
 LTS just means old packages locked to a specific major version which only receive security updates.
 This is great for servers but terrible for gaming where new features and fixes are important. #LTSbadjustdontplskthx

 We do not recommend 👎 most gaming-focused distributions as many of our Penguins have had issues installing the required dependencies to make Star Citizen run.
 They generally have only an individual or a very small team backing them and, at least where Star Citizen is concerned, do not live up to the promise.
-- We especially suggest avoiding PopOS and Drauger OS due to irresolvable compatibility issues with the required 32bit packages in their repos.
+- We especially suggest avoiding Pop!_OS and Drauger OS due to irresolvable compatibility issues
-- Nobara generally works fine, except it packages the git release of Lutris and some other packages by default which can be unstable and potentially crashy.
-Some of our Penguins have also experienced issues upgrading to new major releases.

-Other distributions we suggest avoiding 👎 due to frequent package incompatibilities, old dependencies, and update issues are: Manjarno, Ubuntu LTS, Mint (based on Ubuntu LTS), Debian Stable, and openSUSE Leap.
+Other distributions we suggest avoiding 👎 due to frequent package incompatibilities, old dependencies, and update issues are: Manjaro, Ubuntu LTS, Mint (based on Ubuntu LTS), Debian Stable, and openSUSE Leap.

 ## Configuration differences required for NixOS
 To set `vm.max_map_count` and `fs.file-max`, add the following to your NixOS config: